nasa-gcn/gcn-schema/README.md

 ## How To Release

-New versions are simplified with the [`npm version`](https://docs.npmjs.com/cli/v8/commands/npm-version) command.
-The following steps describe the process for incrementing versions.

 1. Clone the parent repo (nasa-gcn/gcn-schema).

-This should not be run in your own forked version of this repo.
+   `git clone git@github.com:nasa-gcn/gcn-schema.git `

 2. Run `npm version [ major | minor | patch ]`
    This command will handle the intermediate steps of updating, committing, and pushing the path changes in each file as defined in the `version` and `postversion` npm scripts